29 Traveller reviews from Holiday Watchdog

 "The Venus Hotel was an absolutely superb place to stay for our week in Kalamaki.
 All guests at the hotel were friendly with the majority having returned many times.
 Its like one big family.
 The staff was very accommodating with a fantastic customer service.
 There is nothing to fault on this hotel.
 We had such a great time; we have already booked up to go again next June and Im sure that will NOT be our last visit.
 I would definitely recommend this hotel to others.
 This is a 3* hotel but should categorically be 4*/5*"

 - Travel date: 14th July 2008

 WOW what can i say, from start to finish...

+"WOW what can i say, from start to finish this holiday was outstanding, Thomas Cook are so efficiant, easy to deal with and helpful.
+The holiday was amazing and a lot of that is down to the staff and guests at the Venus Hotel.
+3 of my mates and my self stayed in the hotel on a B & B basis, the quality and high standard is a cut above the rest.
 There were so many guests there that have been going back to the hotel for years i can see why.
 THe staff are kind, polite and all speak English.
 It is 10mins from Laganas for those wishing to party and trust me its well worth it, the restaurants in Kalamaki are lovely, i personally found Kalamaki a little too quiet for my self but my pals loved it.
 We are looking to go back in September, this time we know what is what.
 This resort is fit for any one, families, singles couples or even those who wish to travel alone, one of the best holidays i have ever had. "

 - Travel date: 29th June 2008

 We have stayed at the Venus many times, ...